Loganphx/ProgrammingFundamentalsI/README.md

-# ProgrammingFundamentalsI
+# Programming Fundamentals I
-All of my work from my COSC-1336: Programming Fundamentals 1 class.
+This repository contains all of my Python programs from my class COSC-1336: Programming Fundamentals I